fusioncharts/dev_centre_docs/chart-guide/standard-charts/overlapped-column-and-bar-charts.md

 Click [here](http://jsfiddle.net/fusioncharts/yaqert65/) to edit the above overlapped column 2D chart.

 ## Overlapped Bar 2D Chart

+An overlapped bar 2D chart consists of two or more sets of overlapped bars as seen in the image below:

+{% embed_chartAnatomy overlapped-bar-chart.json %}

 To render an overlapped bar 2D chart, change the value of `type` attribute from `overlappedColumn2D` to `overlappedBar2D`.
 The rest of the data structure remains the same.